madhudeva92/devops-material/k8s/readme.md

 ## Headless pod ( with no load balancer, only cluster IP )

 	A *headless* service is a service with a service IP but instead of load-balancing it will return the IPs of our associated *Pods*.
 This allows us to interact directly with the *Pods* instead of a proxy.
 It's as simple as specifying None for .

-## StatefulSets ( It will store the app information permanentley ) :

-	StatefulSet is a Kubernetes resource used to manage stateful applications.
-It manages the deployment and scaling of a set of Pods, and provides guarantee about the ordering and uniqueness of these Pods.

-	Note:
-		Every replica of a stateful set will have its own state, and each of the pods will be creating its own PVC(Persistent Volume Claim).
-So a statefulset with 3 replicas will create 3 pods, each having its own Volume, so total 3 PVCs.

-	Ex:
-			apiVersion: apps/v1
-			kind: StatefulSet
-			metadata:
-			  name: counter
-			spec:
-			  serviceName: "counter-app"
-			  selector:
-			    matchLabels:
-			      app: counter
-			  replicas: 1
-			  template:
-			    metadata:
-			      labels:
-				app: counter
-			    spec:
-			      containers:
-			      - name: counter
-				image: "kahootali/counter:1.1"
-				volumeMounts:
-				- name: counter
-				  mountPath: /app/
-			  volumeClaimTemplates:
-			  - metadata:
-			      name: counter
-			    spec:
-			      accessModes: [ "ReadWriteMany" ]
-			      storageClassName: efs
-			      resources:
-				requests:
-				  storage: 50Mi

 # Architecture types
 	- Monolithic ( thease are tightly coupled and if any function down entire application down .. ex: WAR/JAR )